Medical Malpractice

 **4. Is there a time limit to file a medical malpractice lawsuit?**

 Yes, there is a statute of limitations for medical malpractice claims, which varies by state, and often there is a separate time limit (referred to as the statute of repose), which also varies by state.
 And there may well be other time considerations.
 It is crucial to start the consultation and evaluation process as promptly as possible, as waiting too long could result in losing your right to pursue a claim.
 This urgency holds particular force in the context of medical malpractice cases because of the lead time necessary to obtain all the necessary records and locate and consult with a qualified medical expert.
 We have an extensive network of medical professionals we can call on to assist with evaluations, but time is certainly of the essence nonetheless.
+So don't hesitate, call us now at 704-897-0490 (anytime, day or night)

 **5. What damages can I recover in a medical malpractice case?**